simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-deepfakes-the-threats-and-challenges-posed-by-synthetic-media/index.en.md

 Fighting the threat of deepfakes requires a multi-faceted approach due to the complexity and rapid evolution of the technology.
 The following are some of the key challenges:

 1. **Detection and Attribution:** Developing effective tools and techniques to detect deepfakes is essential.
 Researchers and organizations are investing in advanced algorithms and machine learning models to identify manipulated content accurately.
-Additionally, establishing mechanisms for attributing the source of deepfakes is crucial for holding responsible parties accountable.
+Also, establishing mechanisms for attributing the source of deepfakes is crucial for holding responsible parties accountable.

 2. **Education and Awareness:** Raising public awareness about deepfakes is crucial to prevent their harmful impact.
 By educating individuals about the existence and potential dangers of deepfakes, people can be more cautious and critical when consuming media content.